Persistence Exponent for the Simple Diffusion Equation: The Exact Solution for any Integer Dimension: Simple Diffusion Equation , Random Initial Conditions and Persistence Exponent

-The solution of the diffusion equation ${\phi}_t=\triangle\phi$ is uniquely determined by the initial condition.
-In the present problem, the initial condition is not fixed but is choosen from a distribution.
-The initial value of $\phi$ at every coordinate is choosen from a gaussian distribution and the initial values of $\phi$ at any two coordinates are statistically independent
+The diffusion equation ${\phi}_t=\triangle\phi$ is a coarse grained differential equation whose solution is uniquely determined by the initial condition.
+In the present problem, the initial condition is not fixed but is chosen from a distribution.
+The initial value of $\phi$ at every coordinate is chosen from a Gaussian distribution with mean $0$ , variance $k$ and the initial values of $\phi$ at any two coordinates are statistically independent.

-In order to calculate persistence exponent we start with a positive $\phi$ at $t=0$ at the spatial coordinate $x_o$ irrespective of the values of $\phi$ at other spatial coordinates.
-In the present case, the interest is in the probability $P_o(t)$ that $\phi$ at $x_o$(say) remains positive without flipping even once after asymptotically large time $t$.
-The probability is expected to follow a relation $P_o(t)\sim t^{-\theta_o}$, $\theta_o$ being the persistence exponent.
-The random initial conditions for $\phi$ are gaussian with \alpheqn \beq \langle \phi (x,0)\rangle = 0 \eeq
+In order to calculate persistence exponent $\theta_o$ we have to calculate the probability that the field $\phi$ at a specified coordinate does not flip sign even once throughout a time $t$.
+This probability $\mathcal{P}^{+}(t)$ of $\phi$ always remaining +ve behaves in the limit of asymptotically large time as $\mathcal{P}^{+}(t)\sim t^{-\theta_o}$.
+This is true for a non-stationary process like in the present case.
+In this article any position $x$ coordinate is a vector quantity in a $d$ dimensional space The moments of the initial condition distribution described above are are given by